Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be quite annoying.

 Unfortunately, these critters don’t just buzz and swarm—they can also damage garden plants.

-In this article, we will discuss the best natural methods to control June bugs outside and in the house.
-We’ll cover some home remedies as well as natural commercial products that can help keep them away from your property.
+This article will discuss the best natural methods to control June bugs outside and in the house.
+We’ll cover some home remedies and natural commercial products that can help keep them away from your property.

 Identification